benbjohnson/litestream.io/content/reference/restore.md

     Output path of the restored database.
     Defaults to original DB path.

+-if-db-not-exists
+    Returns exit code of 0 if the database already exists.

 -if-replica-exists
     Returns exit code of 0 if no backups found.